 DEVELOPER: Sega (port by Sanritsu)

 Sega sure had a thing for RoboCop, didn’t they?
 The Detroit cyborg cop has uncredited cameo appearances in Revenge of Shinobi, Mahjong Cop Ryuu, and Assault City.
-With E-SWAT, Sega makes the main protagonist Duke Oda a straight-to-DVD RoboCop ripoff.
+With E-SWAT, Sega makes their own unlicensed straight-to-VHS RoboCop ripoff.
 Unlike Alex Murphy’s cyborg uniform, Duke’s mech suit is bulky, goofy, and falls off the more he’s shot.
 Additional firepower and a longer lifebar are great, but it’s clear that the Liberty City Police Force needs to bump up their budget if they want to compete with the real thing.